Albrecht Schoenhals: Life

 Born Moritz James Karl, Albrecht Schoenhals was the son of the German General upper physician Gustav Schoenhals (1855-1930) and an English mother.
 He grew up in Freiburg/Breisgau and then studied medicine in Berlin.
-Subsequently, he worked for a Berlin charity as a doctor and then volunteered as an army doctor for the field artillery regimen to Metz on the western front during World War I. In the last year of the war, he suffered a serious wound to his arm and was invalided out of service in 1918.
+Subsequently, he worked for a Berlin charity as a doctor and then volunteered as an army doctor for the field artillery regiment to Metz on the western front during World War I. In the last year of the war, he suffered a serious wound to his arm and was invalided out of service in 1918.
 While recovering, he wrote his doctoral thesis and joined a volunteer corps of the Army School Döberitz.

 Schoenhals had originally hoped to become a surgeon, but he was unable to pursue this path due to his arm injury.
 Instead, he took acting classes under Eduard von Winterstein in Freiburg.
 He received his first stage engagement in 1920 at the City Theater Freiburg (Stadttheater Freiburg), where he played Orest in Goethe's Iphigenie auf Tauris.
 He worked in Halberstadt, in Freiburg (1921-1924), in Baden-Baden, Frankfurt, Dortmund, and at the Hamburger Kammerspiele (1928-1934), where he was an ensemble member.

 He married the actress Anneliese Born in 1930 and their son Kai was born in 1933.

 In 1934, while working in Hamburg, a casting director from the UFA discovered Schoenhals and selected him as a double for Arthur Robison's romance Prince Woronzeff.
 Schoenhals subsequently had a successful film career, starring in German romantic melodramas of the 1930s and 1940s, where he was adept at playing the role of aristocrats, senior officers, and professional men of considerable stature, such as surgeons, concert violinists, and so forth.
 He was known for his considerable charm and elegant appearance.
 However, under the seemingly impeccable veneer his charisma-like charm, Schoenhals exhibited the capacity to play the villain, such as in the Willi Forst crime film Mazurka.
 In this film, he portrays a rapist who is shot many years later by his victim, played by Pola Negri.
 In the romance Intermezzo, Schoenhals starred as a mysterious player who exploited the plight of an opera diva, forcing her to purchase the rights to her own voice.
 In Veit Harlan's Tolstoy film Die Kreutzersonate, he seduced a married woman.
 In a number of other films, he portrayed very reliable and upstanding characters, including the film Roman eines Arztes, where he portrays a man who goes to jail in his wife's stead, after she is convicted of murder.